-Exhibition space, lighting, interior design and materials: these are the elements to design a clothing store
+Exhibition space, lighting, interior design and materials: these are the elements to design a clothing store with a BIM software

 Designing a clothing store does not simply involve a systematic merchandise display, but rather creating a unique customer experience while delivering value in the supply chain.
 A strategic use of the retailing space and proper store layout will forge a special bond with the target audience and affect their purchase behaviour.

 This focus article addresses the main criteria for designing a clothing store through important components such as store design, correct use of spaces for display and sale, effective lights installation, selection of materials for finishes and furnishings and contemporary design contents.
 Furthermore, you’ll be able to download the BIM model of a clothing store project example.

 Sales methods change rapidly to meet new social, territorial and demographic needs and conditions.